-/ hilestones (2018-2019)
+Milestones (2018-2019)

-• The Datai Pledge programme

-began to be created, with

-new facilities opened for

-sustainable operations,

-nature appreciation,

-conservation and education.

-THE DATAI

-0 ,

-Awarded Green Hotel certification by the Ministry of Tourism, Arts and Culture.
+The Datai Pledge programme began to be created, with new facilities opened for sustainable operations, nature appreciation, conservation and education.
+THE DATAI Awarded Green Hotel certification by the Ministry of Tourism, Arts and Culture.

-The Datai Pledge is soft launched to guests of

 EarthCheck Silver Certified.

-The Datai Langkawi.
+The Datai Pledge is soft launched to guests of The Datai Langkawi.
 Sahabat Alam (SALAM) confirmed as NGO partner for Pure For The Future Pillar.
 The Lab hosting sustainable workshops and initiatives opens.

-28 SEP 2018

-16 JAN 2019

-31 JUL 2019 10 OCT 2019

-20 NOV 2019

-26 NOV 2019 15 DEC 2019 20 DEC 2019 28 DEC 2019

-Five Artificial Reefs deployed at Datai Bay.

-First two Road Signs for wildlife protection erected.

-First Artificial Nesting Box for hornbills installed.

-Green Growth Asia Foundation confirmed as NGO partner for Youth For The Future Pillar.
+CARACTER ST GREENGROWTH ASIA Joundation Five Artificial Reefs deployed at Datai Bay.
+First two Road Sig for wildlife protec erected. - First Artificial Nesting Box for hornbills installed 1.
+Green Growth Asi confirmed as NGC Youth For The Fu O partner for